YWang0727/UoB-COMSM0110-group-7/README.md

 | Items & Items Factory               | Yue      |
 | Enemy & Enemy Factory               | Cedric   |

-Meanwhile, there are some works that we did not list above.
-We had different team member to do below:
+Meanwhile, apart from the game, there are some works have been done by different team members:

-• kept tracking and pushing the progress to ensure delivery of the game
+- kept tracking and pushing the progress to ensure delivery of the game
-• jotted down meeting note and shared recap
+- jotted down meeting note and shared recap
-• Assigned tasks regarding meeting
+- Assigned tasks regarding meeting
-• Acted as user or found new user to play game and asked for feedback
+- Acted as user or found new user to play game and asked for feedback
-• Reached out to internet for game design (player, enemies, items, gems & rocks etc..), as we wanted it our game in an extraterrestrial world setting
+- Reached out to internet for game design (player, enemies, items, gems & rocks etc..), as we wanted it our game in an extraterrestrial world setting
+  <br></br>

 ## 8. Conclusion (10% ~500 words)